bvavra/MIDI_Accordion/midi-playback.md

  - Select your Arduino port as the Serial port
  - Select the virtual MIDI port you created in Step 2 as MIDI Out
   - At this point, if done correctly, you should see MIDI data going through. <insert image of hairless MIDI here>
 # On your MIDI controller program, create a MIDI connection to the virtual MIDI port.
-This step greatly depends on your program; here’s how to do it in Reason and VMPK: <insert images of reason and vmpk here>
+This step greatly depends on your program; here's how to do it in Reason and VMPK: <insert images of reason and vmpk here>

-And that’s it - if done correctly, any MIDI messages being sent from the Arduino should now be playing back on your computer.
+And that's it - if done correctly, any MIDI messages being sent from the Arduino should now be playing back on your computer.

 **Troubleshooting**

-- I can’t upload code changes to the Arduino.
+- I can't upload code changes to the Arduino.
- - You can’t update the Arduino code while the COM port is in use by the MIDI<->Serial bridge, so you have to turn it off (including debug messages) when uploading new code to the Arduino.
+ - You can't update the Arduino code while the COM port is in use by the MIDI<->Serial bridge, so you have to turn it off (including debug messages) when uploading new code to the Arduino.
  - If you try uploading quickly after plugging it in, sometimes it fails to find the COM port.
 More often than not unplugging and replugging the USB cable seems to do the trick.

 **Credit**